Frequently Asked Questions

 Just kidding!
 Of course there's something new this year!

-Besides moving the shotgun start time to noon (see the FAQ on that), we got some cool stuff happenin'.
+Besides moving the shotgun start time to 10:00 a.m. (see the FAQ on that), we got some cool stuff happenin'.
 We are always looking to keep The RBO guest experience fun, exciting and surprising.
 We want you back every year!

-Second, and we are incredibly excited to tell you this, is that we are introducing The RBO Hall of Fame, where you'll be able to walk down memory lane (ok, just a short walk) to see photos of each year's winning foursome, admire The RBO Trophy, try on a coveted RBO Red Jacket (for those who have never won the tourament it feels reeeaaall good), and see all The RBO memorabilia we've given to our guests over the years.
+In 2019, we introduced The RBO Hall of Fame, where you'll be able to walk down memory lane (ok, just a short walk) to see photos of each year's winning foursome, admire The RBO Trophy, try on a coveted RBO Red Jacket (for those who have never won the tourament it feels reeeaaall good), and see all The RBO memorabilia we've given to our guests over the years.

 Win The RBO and you are automatically inducted into The RBO Hall of Fame - you don't have to wait five years or bribe anyone to get in.